 Integrations Available to Grow Subscribers

 You cannot just publish content and wait for readers and revenue to come in magically.
-You will need to reach out to your target audience to build the momentum.
+You need to actively reach out to your target audience to build momentum and grow your subscriber base.

-In order to promote your paid newsletter, you’ll want to use third-party tools to grow your business.
-Let’s see how Substack and WordPress perform in this category.
+In order to promote your paid newsletter, you’ll want to use third-party tools.
+Let’s see how Substack and WordPress compare in terms of available integrations.

 Substack Integrations